snakedye/kile/README.md

 a flying steno alien thingy!

 ####  Guidelines:
-- Simple layouts that do not require others should go in src/layout.rs
-- Those that require others or call other functions should go in src/custom.rs
+- All custom layouts are in src/custom.rs
 - Layouts **must** fill the given frame

 ## TO-DOs